Yadnyesh-More/Python-projects/README.md

 3) Countdown Timer :
    * Countdown Timer is also design by using customtkinter module
    * We have To Enter Seconds To Start Countdown Timer
    * It Also Has Feature Of Pause And Resume

+4) QR Code Encoder and Decoder :
+   * Qr Code encoder and decoder design using Custometkinter Module
+   * Qr Encoder Generate a Qr code on what user entered into text box
+   * Qr Decoder ask user to enter the Qr code image to decode and show the Decoded Text in TextBox
+   * Easy To Use